Schmidt-Aaron/reactChat/README.md

 1. Change upstream repo to your new project

-- Create new repo
+   - Create new repository on Github, ..etc
-- Change master: `git remote add origin https://github.com/YOUR_NEW_REPO.git`
+   - Change master: `git remote set-url origin https://github.com/YOUR_NEW_REPO.git`
    - push code to new master: `git push -u origin master`

 ## Running Dev Server / Building